jaeyk/unbundling-linked-fate/README.md

 ## Overview

 This project investigates how people interpret linked fate, a major measure of group consciousness in identity politics.
-Dawson's [Behind the Mule](https://books.google.com/books?hl=en&lr=&id=0-I9DwAAQBAJ&oi=fnd&pg=PP11&ots=sEoMI1VStP&sig=NLmBqid3hZa2GKO1lpMvSPdYTQo#v=onepage&q&f=false) (1994) argues that African Americans remain a cohesive racial group despite the growing within-group economic inequality because the centuries-long experience of racial discrimination ties their individual and group utility together.
-He called this connection "linked fate" and since then linked fate has become a popular measure of group solidarity across diverse group contexts (Google Scholar search yields [more than 2700 results](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=%22linked+fate%22&btnG=)).In this project, [Alan Yan](https://politics.princeton.edu/people/alan-yan) and I argue the linked fate literature has a measure problem.
-Scholars have measured the expressed strength of linked fate by asking survey respondents to what extent they agree what happens to their group also influences their life.
+Dawson's [*Behind the Mule*](https://books.google.com/books?hl=en&lr=&id=0-I9DwAAQBAJ&oi=fnd&pg=PP11&ots=sEoMI1VStP&sig=NLmBqid3hZa2GKO1lpMvSPdYTQo#v=onepage&q&f=false) (1994) argues that African Americans remain a cohesive racial group despite the growing within-group economic inequality, because the centuries-long experience of racial discrimination ties their individual and group utility together.
+He called this connection "linked fate", and since then, linked fate has become a popular measure of group solidarity across diverse group contexts (a Google Scholar search yields [more than 2700 results](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=%22linked+fate%22&btnG=)).

+In this project, [Alan Yan](https://politics.princeton.edu/people/alan-yan) and I argue the linked fate literature has a measure problem.
+Scholars have measured the expressed strength of linked fate by asking survey respondents to what extent they agree that what happens to their group also influences their life.
 The issue is people may think about that connection in two different ways: **linked progress** and **linked hurt**.
-Linked progress is a positive mechanism which indicates that an individual thinks that they make progress when their group makes progress.
+Linked progress is a positive mechanism which suggests that an individual thinks they progress when their group progresses.
 Linked hurt is a negative mechanism which indicates that an individual thinks that they get hurt when their group gets hurt.
-According to the black utility heuristics theory, the linked hurt interpretation is more plausible.
+According to Dawson's black utility heuristics theory, the linked hurt interpretation is more plausible because discrimination is the driving force.
 But how do we know?

-Using a California-wide survey data (N = 4,435) and novel measures of linked fate, we demonstrate how distinguishing these interpretations matter for the empirical study of identity politics.
+Using a California-wide survey data (N = 4,435) and novel measures of linked fate, we demonstrated how distinguishing these interpretations matter for the empirical study of identity politics.

-1. Linked progress was on average scored higher than linked hurt across all racial groups including African Americans.
-This finding was inconsistent with what Dawson's original theory implied.
+1. Linked progress, on average, scored higher than linked hurt across all racial groups, including African Americans.
+This finding was inconsistent with Dawson's original theory.
 2. People expressed stronger group consciousness when they were asked about it through the standard linked fate question.
 White group consciousness disappeared when we used more specific linked fate questions.
-This finding raises a question about the foundations of how white group politics are different from that of other racial groups.
+This finding raised a question about the foundation of how white group politics are different from those of other racial groups.

 ## Research design

 ### Hypothesis

-The standard way of measuring linked fate is asking the following question to the survey participants.
+The standard way of measuring linked fate is to ask the following question to the survey participants:

-- **Linked fate**: Do you agree or disagree - What happens to (Latinos/ whites/ blacks and African Americans / Asians/ Pacific Islanders/ American Indians) in this country will have something to do with what happens in my life
+- **Linked fate**: Do you agree or disagree?
+What happens to (Latinos/whites/blacks and African Americans/Asians/Pacific Islanders/American Indians) in this country will have something to do with what happens in my life.

-In addition to this standard measure, we added two novel measures of linked fate that distinguish whether linked fate is interpreted in the context of a positive or a negative connection between group and individual utility.
+In addition to using this standard measure, we added two novel measures of linked fate that determine whether linked fate is interpreted in the context of a positive or a negative relationship between group and individual utility.

-- **Linked progress**: Do you agree or disagree - When things get better for (Latinos/ whites/ blacks and African Americans/ Asians/ Pacific Islanders/ American Indians) in this country, then things will get better for me
+- **Linked progress**: Do you agree or disagree?
+When things get better for (Latinos/whites/blacks and African Americans/Asians/Pacific Islanders/American Indians) in this country, then things will get better for me.
-- **Linked hurt**: Do you agree or disagree - When things get worse for (Latinos/ whites/ blacks and African Americans/ Asians/ Pacific Islanders/ American Indians) in this country, then things will get worse for me
+- **Linked hurt**: Do you agree or disagree?
+When things get worse for (Latinos/whites/blacks and African Americans/Asians/Pacific Islanders/ American Indians) in this country, then things will get worse for me.

-Our main hypotheses are as follows:
+Our main hypotheses were as follows:
 1. Linked fate, linked progress, and linked hurt will yield statistically different levels of responses.
-2. If the measure is consistent with Dawson's theory, linked hurt will be more strongly correlated with linked hurt than linked progress responses especially among African Americans (convergent validity).
+2. If the measure is consistent with Dawson's theory, linked hurt will be more strongly correlated with linked hurt than linked progress responses, especially among African Americans (convergent validity).

 ### Data collection

-We tested this hypothesis by embedding these three questions in a California-wide survey (N = 4,435) carried out by the Institute of Government Studies at the University of California Berkeley in June 2019.
+We tested this hypothesis by embedding the above three questions in a California-wide survey (n = 4,435), carried out by the Institute of Government Studies at the University of California Berkeley in June 2019.
+Other mechanisms were added to reduce bias and collect more representative data:

 - Random sampling: Random sampling was used based on publicly available email addresses in voter records as a sampling frame (see this [link](https://www.latimes.com/politics/la-na-pol-2020-how-poll-was-done-20190613-story.html) for more information on their sampling methods and this [link](https://sda.berkeley.edu/sdaweb/docs/IGS_2019_02/DOC/hcbkfx0.htm) for list of items used in the survey).
-- Random ordering: These questions were randomly ordered to get around the order effect.
+- Random ordering: These questions were randomly ordered to accout for order bias.
-- Multiple choices: The responses for these questions were collected using four multiple choices (1 - Agree strongly, 2 - Agree somewhat, 3 - Disagree somewhat, 4 - Disagree strongly).
+- Multiple choices: The responses to these questions were collected using four multiple choices (1 - Agree strongly, 2 - Agree somewhat, 3 - Disagree somewhat, 4 - Disagree strongly).

 ## Workflow

-In the rest of the document, I state how I have **cleaned**, **analyzed**, and **visualized** data.
-I shared the R code I used in each step.
+In the rest of the document, I describe how I have **cleaned**, **analyzed**, and **visualized** data.
+I have shared the R code I used in each step.

 ### Data cleaning \[[Code](https://github.com/jaeyk/validating-two-linked-fates/blob/master/code/01_data_cleaning.Rmd)]

-- Recoded linked fate related questions so that all positive responses become positive numbers (2- agree strongly, 1- agree somewhat) and all negative responses become negative numbers (-1 - disagree somewhat, - 2 disagree strongly).
-I did so because this scale was easier for me to interpret the results.
+- I recoded linked fate-related questions so that all positive responses became positive numbers (2 was agree strongly, 1 was agree somewhat), and all negative responses became negative numbers (-1 was disagree somewhat, - 2 was disagree strongly).
+This scale made it easier to interpret the results.
-- Found 5-6% of missing responses from linked fate questions and imputed them using multiple imputations (the `mice` package in R).
+- I identified missing responses from linked fate questions, which represented 5–6% of the responses, and inputted them using multiple additions (the `mice` package in R).
-- Only included participants whose ethnicity was identified either as whites, African Americans, Latinx, and Asian Americans.
+- I only included participants who identified as white, African American, Latinx, and Asian American.
 Consequently, I dropped 150 participants (3% of the total number of participants) who were non-identified using these measures.

 ### Data analysis and visualization \[[Code](https://github.com/jaeyk/validating-two-linked-fates/blob/master/code/02_data_analysis.Rmd)]